rgwch/novelist/README.md

 Free text to collect ideas, concepts and so on.

+## Output options

+Novelist can export files as HTML or as ePub files.
+You can inspect HTML files in the Browser end export them from there to PDF.
+The ePub files can be displayed in a eBook viewer.

 ## Privacy

 Usually, you'll not want to have your book disclosed to other peopple, before you decide that it's time for.
 That's why novelist book files are encrypted by default.